LC-Linkous/reverse_engineering_notes/README.md

 Static analysis tools can decompile mobile apps to reveal source code, API calls, and embedded resources like certificates or configuration files.
 Dynamic analysis involves monitoring app behavior during runtime, similar to other code analysis topics, but this can include watching activity on a cellular network.

-Reverse engineering or security research done on a mobile device may be contained to an emulation environment.
+Reverse engineering or security research done on a mobile device may be contained to an emulation environment due to hardware needs.
 In cases where a cellular connection is needed, testing must either be done in isolation with specialized equipment or professionally with networking tools.
 Research involving cellular data is not typically accessible to the average person.

 **Task Examples**
+* Identify major components of the system
+* Identify what is being tested or analyzed
+  * Only the app
+  * The app and the hardware
+  * The app, hardware, and WiFi/Bluetooth/NFC/etc. connection
+  * The app, hardware, and cellular connection
+  * The firmware/OS, hardware
+  * The firmware/OS, hardware, WiFi/Bluetooth/NFC/etc. connection
+  * the firmware/OS, hardware, and cellular connection
+  * etc...
+  * (this is where major divergence in the process happens)
+* If working with hardware, identify OS, the processor, and memory
+* If working with sofware or firmware, identify versions
+  * Obtain source code, firmware, binary, etc. for analysis
+* (This is where the tasks split based on what is accessable)

+See the following tables for specific tool examples:
+* Hardware table
+* Firmware table
-*
+* Software table
-  *
+* Cellular table

-**Tool Examples**